ailinykh/blog/blog/2021-02-16-dependency-inversion-principle.md

     }
 }
 ```
-Now you can have two separate implementations of `HTTPClient` protocol and they both can live in _Network Module_
+Now you can have two separate implementations of `HTTPClient` protocol, and they both can live in _Network Module_

 <div style={{textAlign: 'center'}}>

 ![ViewController dependency diagram](/assets/2021/dependency-inversion-diagram-3.svg)
 </div>

-This is the way you invert the dependencies from one module to another and now you can easily switch between two concrete implementations of `HTTPClient` from _Networking Module_.
+This is the way you invert the dependencies from one module to another, and now you can easily switch between two concrete implementations of `HTTPClient` from _Networking Module_.
 <!-- so the protocol conformance can be achieved via extension:

 ```swift